srcolinas/srcolinas.github.io/content/json-parser.md

     assert list(tokens) == expected
 ```

-Note that I added a few whitespaces here and there to make the tests more complete.
+Note that I added more tests than the original Coding Challenges guide requires for this step, but I feel they are what we need with the characters we are processing now.
 To be able to pass those tests, I came up with the following implementation for `pyccjp/lexer.py`:

 ```python
 from collections.abc import Iterator